rob-moss/demoapps/calisti-ingress/README.md

-# Create an SMM Istio Mesh Gateway
+# Create a Calisti Istio Mesh Gateway

 The purpose of this is to create a new Calisti Ingress Gateway with a public IP LoadBalancer address that can be used to manage traffic based on IP address, HTTP host header and TCP ports

-In order to run these Demo Apps and the demoapp it is recommended to build and IKS cluster with the following specs
+In order to run these Demo Apps and the demoapp it is recommended to build a Kubernetes cluster with the following specs
 * 1 or 3 ControlPlane nodes with at least 2 vCPU and 16 GB RAM
 * 3 Worker Nodes with at least 8 vCPU and 32GB RAM